 The watch should follow the criteria that made the Fifty Fathoms the choice of various naval divers forces around the globe from 1953 over more than 2 decades.
 The French Army supported this wish and therefore Blancpain can proudly present the Combat Diver Qualification Badge on the case back of this spectacular watch.

 The face of this Fifty Fathoms is a masterpiece of clear contrast with large off-white indices and white lacquered hands over a matte black dial.
 The hands remind us of historic military watches with the minute hand having two sectors.
 The one element that does not have roots in historic military watches is the date indication, but since this is a modern interpretation of a combat swimmers watch there sure is no harm in adding it.

 You have noticed the number 7 on the dial, very subtly executed in black on black.
-The explanation is as follows: as oxygen becomes toxic when its partial pressure reaches 1.7 bar, the maximum depth that commando frogmen can reach when using pure oxygen is 7 metres, therefore this number has become a symbolic figure amongst combat swimmers.
+The explanation is as follows: as oxygen becomes toxic when its partial pressure reaches 1.7 bar, the maximum depth that commando frogmen can reach when using pure oxygen is 7 meters, therefore this number has become a symbolic figure among combat swimmers.